aaronkyle/social-development/context/country-safeguard-systems/IDN/IDN_country-law_public-consultation.md

 No English version found.

-Presidential Regulation No. 71/2012 re: Land Procurement Procedures for Development and the Public Interest

-CONSULTATION

-No English version found.

-DISCLOSURE

-No English version found.

-Presidential Decree No. 78/2007 re: Ratification Convention for the Safeguarding of the Intangible Cultural Heritage (Convention for the Protection of Intangible Cultural Heritage)
+## Presidential Decree No. 78/2007 re: Ratification Convention for the Safeguarding of the Intangible Cultural Heritage (Convention for the Protection of Intangible Cultural Heritage)

 SUMMARY